tdkehoe/triggerable-firebase-functions-with-angular/README.md

 firebase init emulators
 ```

-Select `Functions Emulator` and `Firestore Emulator`.
+Select `Functions Emulator`, `Firestore Emulator`, and `Hosting Emulator`.
+(This tutorial won't use the Hosting Emulator.)
 Accept the default ports, but download the emulators.

 Run: